 But maybe for some of us, that’s where we need to leave it for now.

 Sometimes when I think about what’s at stake and why I resist, it ups my motivation to change.
-My next post will outline several ways leaders can lead better at home.
+My marriage almost didn't make it, read how we fought to survive the pressure.

 But in the meantime, let’s leave it there.